MSMLBV/guidelines/docs/guidelines/stylesheets.md

 ---
-title: Stylesheets
+title: CSS/SCSS
 ---

-# Stylesheets
+# CSS/SCSS

-Welcome to the **Stylesheets Guidelines**!
+Welcome to the **SCSS/SCSS**!
 This document outlines the best practices and conventions for using css or SCSS at MSML.

 ## Terminology